-Sea Turtle, Inc. typically books field trips on Tuesdays – Fridays at 10am, 11:30am, 1pm, and 2:30pm.
+Sea Turtle, Inc. typically books field trips on Tuesdays – Fridays at 10am, 11:30am, 1pm.
 These times can be flexible, depending on the time of year and how many other schools have booked for that date.

 Be sure to make your appointment far enough in advance!
 March, April, and May are the busiest months for school groups at Sea Turtle, Inc. If you wait until after Spring Break to book your trip, you will have very little chance of getting your preferred spot